cirillogirardi/Data_Engineering/README.md

 ## Last (CSV & Parquet)

 These files are the result of the Watch Editing Notebook.
-These are the results that were later used for the PySpark Notebook.